 In addition to founding roasted nut company OLOMOMO, Justin Perkins has spent a good part of the last 10 years helping nonprofits and brands build engaged digital communities as vice president of strategic partnerships at Care2, a social action network with 32 million participants.
-At Expo West, he'll join a panel aimed at helping brands leveraging influencers to tell their stories.
 Here, he shares some of his learnings from managing a large, active online community—and turning online engagement into offline action.

 Can you give an example of a Care2 campaign in the area of food, healthy living or transparency that was really successful?